GOP lawmakers urge Biden to meet with them on virus relief

 “That is certainly a place that we’re willing to sit down and think about, are there ways to make the entire package more effective?”
 Deese said.

-But less than two weeks into his presidency, Biden showed frustration with the pace of negotiations for relief at a time when the economy is showing further signs of wear from the pandemic.
+But less than two weeks into his presidency, Biden showed frustration with the pace of negotiations for relief at a time further signs of economic wear from the pandemic.
 Last week, 847,000 Americans applied for unemployment benefits, a sign that layoffs remain high as the coronavirus pandemic continues to rage.

 “I support passing COVID relief with support from Republicans if we can get it.
 But the COVID relief has to pass — no ifs, ands or buts,” Biden said on Friday.